 Reykjavík is the capital of Iceland and the northernmost capital of any sovereign state in the world.

-Despite a small population (approximately 120,000, with just over 200,000 in the Greater Reykjavík area), it is a vibrant city that draws an ever increasing number of visitors every year.
-It is the financial, cultural and political centre of Iceland, and has a reputation of being one of the cleanest and safest cities in the world.
+Despite a small population (approximately 120,000, with just over 200,000 in the Greater Reykjavík area), it is a vibrant city that draws an ever-increasing number of visitors every year.
+It is the financial, cultural, and political center of Iceland, and has a reputation for being one of the cleanest and safest cities in the world.

 Much of the current city area was subglacial during the Ice Age, with the glacier reaching as far as the Álftanes peninsula, while other areas lay under the sea.
 After the end of the Ice Age, the land rose as the glaciers drifted away, and it began to take on its present form.